 - There are different concepts of religion that can be measured, and these can include affiliation, belonging, belief and practice.
-It is important to be clear about what concept is being measured: - Religious affiliation is the connection or identification with a religion irrespective of actual practice or belief - Religious belonging can be interpreted as both loose selfidentification and active or formal belonging to a religious group.
-This can produce problems of ambiguity as some people may respond that they have a religious affiliation but not belong to a religion - Religious belief includes beliefs typically expected to be held by followers of a religion and how important those beliefs are to a person's life - Practice includes specific religious activities expected of believers - Many individuals follow a religion (e.g., Christianity, Islam, Sikhism) or maintain a belief (e.g., atheism, agnosticism, humanism) - Inclusive language refers to the use of language that is not affiliated with a particular religion or belief - A person's religious belief cannot be assumed by their name - Inclusive language should be free of any reference to one's religious practice or belief.
-It should not be referenced unless relevant to the context - Only refer to people's religion if it's relevant to the information being communicated, for example: - First name, forename or given name, not Christian name - Names of religions and religious groups are stated in upper case - Groups of individuals from the same religion should be referred to as a community, such as members of the Muslim community or Jewish people
+It is important to be clear about what concept is being measured: - Religious affiliation is the connection or identification with a religion irrespective of actual practice or belief. - Religious belonging can be interpreted as both loose selfidentification and active or formal belonging to a religious group.
+This can produce problems of ambiguity as some people may respond that they have a religious affiliation but not belong to a religion. - Religious belief includes beliefs typically expected to be held by followers of a religion and how important those beliefs are to a person's life - Practice includes specific religious activities expected of believers. - Many individuals follow a religion (e.g., Christianity, Islam, Sikhism) or maintain a belief (e.g., atheism, agnosticism, humanism). - Inclusive language refers to the use of language that is not affiliated with a particular religion or belief. - A person's religious belief cannot be assumed by their name. - Inclusive language should be free of any reference to one's religious practice or belief.
+It should not be referenced unless relevant to the context. - Only refer to people's religion if it's relevant to the information being communicated, for example: - First name, forename or given name, not Christian name - Names of religions and religious groups are stated in upper case - Groups of individuals from the same religion should be referred to as a community, such as members of the Muslim community or Jewish people

-Terms to avoid Suggested alternatives God bless you Bless you Merry Christmas Happy Holidays; Season's Greetings Religious discrimination Discrimination on the grounds of religion or belief Faith Religion or belief Minorities Underrepresented group Christian name "First name" or "full name" depending on the situation Citizens The public When referencing all people in a country.
-This excludes people who are living in a country, who are not citizens, such as refugees and visa holders.
+Terms to avoid Suggested alternatives

+God bless you Bless you

+Minorities Underrepresented group

+Christian name "First name" or "full name" depending on the situation